SerialLain3170/cyberia/README.md

-# Rikka
+# Cyberia

 ![](./images/screen.png)

 ## Overview
-Rikka enables users to create two types of playlists that contain only game BGMs in Spotify.
+Cyberia helps users look for new game BGMs in Spotify.
+Specifically, the application creates two types of playlists that contain only game BGMs.

-- Playlists containing BGMs that have close features to user-chosen BGM.
+- A Playlist containing BGMs that have close features to user-chosen BGM.
-- Playlists containing randomly chosen BGMs.
+- A Playlist containing randomly chosen BGMs.

 ## Getting Started
 ### 0. Preparation